Dreinale/Dreinale/README.md

-- 👋 Hi, I’m @Dreinale and i got 23 years old
+- 👋 Hi, I’m @Dreinale and i got 24 years old
 - 👀 I’m interested in robotic / IOT & AR / VR
-- 🌱 I’m currently working on c / c++ / Java
+- 🌱 I’m currently working on c / c++ / JS
 - 💞️ I’m looking to collaborate on AI project or glass with augmented reality project
 - 📫 How to reach me send me an email -> enzo.brunet@epitech.eu